 Sample Answer 1:

-In a typical day the electricity demand in winter season is around 35000 units and it is around 18000 units in summer season.
-Again the demand of the electricity varies on several hours of the day and the demand from 6:00 to 9:00 am is lesser than the demand in other hours of the day.
+In a typical day, the electricity demand in winter season is around 35000 units and it is around 18000 units in the summer season.
+Again the demand for the electricity varies on several hours of the day and the demand from 6:00 to 9:00 am is lesser than the demand in other hours of the day.
 During the winter the demand is highest from 21:00 to 23:00 and during summer the demand is highest from 13:00 to 14:00 hours.

 Model Answer 2:

 The presented graph illustrates the electricity requisition in England during two different seasons, winter and summer.
-Meanwhile, the pie chart demonstrates how the electricity is utilized daily and to what quantity.
+Meanwhile, the pie chart demonstrates how the electricity is utilised daily and to what quantity.

-In general, both in winter and summer, the electricity demand raises up from around 9:00 am to about 23:00 pm and the electricity in mainly spent for heating room and water.
+In general, both in winter and summer, the electricity demand rises up from around 9:00 am to about 23:00 pm and the electricity in mainly spent for heating room and water.

 Looking at the detail, the electricity demand in summer is reckoned between 10,000 – 20,000 units.
 It goes to around 12,000 before 9 am and slightly increases to around 20,000 at 14 pm and relatively fluctuates until the rest of the day.
 However, in winter, the electricity requisition sets about 35,000 units at 00 am and gradually spikes before it actually rises at 9 am and keeps the level swells until around 45,000 units at 23 pm.

-Meanwhile, due to utilization and quantity, heating room and water are true as the vast majority, 52%, of electricity using.
+Meanwhile, due to utilisation and quantity, heating room and water require the vast majority, 52%, of electricity using.
 This high proportion is related to the high electricity demand for these two appliances during winter.
 Whereas other kitchen and electronic devices, vacuum cleaners, food mixers and electronic tools amass lower proportion, 48%, than heating rooms and water.